What's an e-bike?

 Should I insure my e-bike?

 Absolutely.
+Electric bike insurance can be a lifesaver.
 While you don’t need a licence to ride your e-bike or insurance in the traditional sense related to a motor vehicle, you should insure your e-bike against theft and damage.
 As e-bike sales grow, so too do the number of them that are stolen each year.

 Having an e-bike without insurance is a risky move, so it’s better to safeguard your investment against theft, damage or even loss.
 Doing so will give you peace of mind, with the average e-bike cost anywhere between £500 to more than £1,000.